vekatze/neut/book/src/terms.md

 ### Note

-- Functions defined by term-level `define` aren't inlined at compile-time, even if they contain no recursion.
+- Functions defined by term-level `define` aren't inlined at compile time, even if they contain no recursion.

 ## `inline f(x1: a1, ..., xn: an) -> c { e }`